-The special series NATIVe – A Journey into Indigenous Cinema has been devoted to the cinematic storytelling of Indigenous peoples worldwide since the Berlinale 2013.
-Every second year NATIVe will cast its spotlight on different major regions.
+The NATIVe – A Journey into Indigenous Cinema special series has been part of the Berlinale since 2013.
+It is dedicated to the cinematic storytelling of Indigenous peoples from around the world with a focus on a different region every two years.

 With NATIVe, the Berlinale brings Indigenous cinema to the centre of the international film world and emphasises its relevance beyond regional, political and cultural borders.
 NATIVe sees itself as a platform for the diverse voices of Indigenous filmmaking and presents milestones as well as new productions coming out of this film scene.